wpscanteam/wpscan/README.md

 ### In a Pentesting distribution

-When using a pentesting distubution (such as Kali Linux), it is recommended to install/update wpscan via the package manager if available.
+When using a pentesting distribution (such as Kali Linux), it is recommended to install/update wpscan via the package manager if available.

 ### In macOSX via Homebrew